 If possible, establish alerts so you know when meeting invites are forwarded over email to others.
 Ensure that you confirm any secondary invitees are legitimate and challenge the forwarding of the invite if not.
 If it’s necessary, schedule a new meeting with new dial-in details and a new password.

 Restrict file sharing in the chat of a conference call, so that any unknown attendees aren’t able to receive and open private documents.
 This will also prevent unauthorised attendees sending malware disguised as an attachment to other attendees of the call.

-Use the latest version of the software
+Use the latest version of the video conferencing software

 Security vulnerabilities are likely to be exploited more often on older software versions.
 Do not ignore software updates as these updates often include protections against the latest viruses.
 Additionally, encourage all attendees to use the most up-to-date version of the software available.